 Video editing, video production and color grading tutorials.
 Software covered includes Adobe After Effects, Premiere Pro, Apple Final Cut Pro X and Maxon Cinema 4D.

-Learn Mocha!
-In this video tutorial you’ll discover how to utilize the powerful Mocha AE toolset for motion tracking in After Effects.
+In the following video tutorial by Evan Abrams, you’ll discover how to import and utilize Illustrator files in After Effects.